 ENFP Careers to Avoid

-As well as reading the list of ENFP careers, have a look at the careers listed for all the other types as well as you may get some ideas of careers that you aren’t as well suited for.
+As well as reading the list of careers suggested for ENFPs peeps, have a look at the careers listed for all of the other types as well – this will probably give you ideas of careers that you aren’t as well suited for.
+And if these sound like they just don’t appeal, why not check out all of our lists of jobs we think that peeps like you will enjoy more.

 Suggested Careers For Myers Briggs Test Personality Types – guest post by Mark Myers